jaspervdj/blaze-html/website/benchmarks.markdown

 --- column1

 BlazeHtml is designed to be fast.
-In the context of an Html generation library, "fast" refers to the time that it takes a webserver for generating and sending off the response.
+In the context of an HTML generation library, "fast" refers to the time that it takes a webserver for generating and sending off the response.